GenealogyBuff.com - making genealogy simpler; a free genealogy surname research tool that reaches for data from all over.

 "They fished, they raised vegetables and they had a dairy farm," said Grahams' daughter, Beverly Tamagno of Santa Rosa.
 She said her mother attended school at Jenner's old one-room schoolhouse.

 As a young woman, Graham worked for a time at the Bridgehaven Restaurant before she met Arkansas native William G. Graham.
-They married in 1937 and lived for a short while on Penny Island.
+They marriage in 1937 and lived for a short while on Penny Island.

 The Grahams moved ashore in 1950, settling into a hillside house in the middle of Jenner.